 Sepsis and Blood Poisoning

 Blood poisoning is a common term sometimes used to describe sepsis – it’s an old term used over generations.
 A doctor or nurse may say “blood poisoning” because this is a term many people are familiar with.
-But blood poisoning is not an accurate description of sepsis, and the two terms should not be used interchangeably.
+But blood poisoning is not an accurate description of sepsis, and the two terms shouldn’t be used interchangeably.

 Sepsis is not an infection in and of itself.
 Sepsis is the body’s life-threatening response to infection.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.